 And in the place of competence and confidence and swagger is failure.
 Everything now is about failure.
 Stepping Down is the new Getting Hired.
 An energy executive running his own hedge fund and drilling programs alongside the activities of his company.
 A tech executive with lies on his resume gets the CEO gig at Yahoo, lays off ten percent of the company before being unmasked.
 Boards are clueless, shareholders are trampled under foot.
-The culture of our corporations is shot through with the type of mild retardation that only Ivy Leaguers possess.
+The culture of our corporations is shot through with the type of stupidity that only Ivy Leaguers possess.
 Smidiots – smart people doing idiotic things with other smidiots’ money in broad daylight.

 My favorite album title of the Spring comes from the Minnesota surf-rock band Howler.
 Yes I recognize the absurdity of a surf-rock band from Minnesota but stay focused here.
 The album’s called ‘America Give Up‘.
 How perfect is that?
 I can’t tell if they mean it as a command, like “America, give up already,” or as a noun for the national mood – the America give-up.